SkepticMystic/chemondis-weather-api/README.md

 1. All responses are stored in SQLite, and only retrieved if still fresh.
 2. In the browser, using the Cache-Control header.

 These two approaches work together to reduce the total number of requests to the upstream API, while still providing fresh data to the user.
-Single users making the same request will receive the browser-cached response, while different users will receive each other's cached responses from the database.
+Individual users making the same request will receive the browser-cached response, while different users querying the same city will receive each other's cached responses from the database.